CyberSecAI/CyberSecAI.github.io/docs/CWE_Assignment/NotebookLM_Cwe.md

 ## Sharing Notebooks

 !!! tip
     The notebook can be shared with other users via email (using the share button top right) to allow them to use the notebook.
+See https://support.google.com/notebooklm/answer/14276471?hl=en.

     Sharing is via a user's email.